Peggy McCausland was tired of her firm’s networking events.

 When asked how he thinks Ballard Spahr measures up to the industry, Stewart said, “I think we’ve learned some things, but there’s work to be done, and it’s hard.
 I don’t think we or I have all the answers or have got this nailed.
 It’s a process.”

 Francine Griesing went out on her own in 2010 after leaving Greenberg Traurig.
-Her firm, Griesing Law, now claims to be the largest all-women law firm in Philadelphia.
+Her firm, Griesing Law, now claims to be the largest women-owned law firm in Philadelphia.
 It does not give origination credit and encourages each attorney to develop a specialty, she told a panel audience at Penn Law in 2016.

 In 2012, she sued her former firm for gender discrimination, alleging Greenberg paid female shareholders less than their male counterparts and froze them out of leadership positions.
 “At every stage, I faced incredible obstacles that my male peers did not face,” she told The American Lawyer after settling the dispute for an undisclosed sum.